 Recompilation will be necessary.

-Fatal: Unexpected end of PCP-File
+Fatal: unexpected end of PCP-File

 Unexpected end of file.
 This may mean that the PCP file is corrupted.